Titan1911/Google-Meet-Attendance-using-Python/README.md

 ### Update
 With the new version of chromedriver, problems with sign in may be faced.
 Follow the below steps for smooth run of the program:

-If chrome isin't allowing to sign in then make a new gmail ID and try with that, or a different ID with which test browser has not yet been opened, or just clear all the cache for the existing ID (not reccomended).
+If chrome isin't allowing to sign in then make a new gmail ID and try with that, or a different ID with which test browser has not yet been opened, or just clear all the cache of the existing ID (not reccomended).

 # Prerequisites
 Follow the following instructions to run the code in your local machine.